nxp-imx/imx-smw/Documentations/API/source/capabilities/ele.rst

 MAC length.
 The operation algorithm and key permitted algorithm allows to select the MAC length to be generated.

+ELE subsystem supports MAC operation using either a key ID or a plaintext key buffer.

  .. table:: ELE MAC - Compute
    :align: center
    :widths: 22 30 13 35